unclechu/place-cursor-at/README.md

 ![place-cursor-at](artwork/logo/horizontal.svg)

-Utility for X11 that helps to move mouse cursor using only keyboard written in Haskell.
+A utility for X11 that moves the mouse cursor using the keyboard.
+Written in Haskell.

+This utility only gives you an ability to quickly move your mouse cursor to one of 9 common spots of the screen.
+It’s intended to reduce the use of the mouse, but not to replace it completely.
+It doesn’t provide you accurate aiming, only approximate.

 You bind a hotkey (in your WM configuration or by using [xbindkeys]) to run `place-cursor-at` (say `Super+M`) and when you press it you see 9 windows on